chanwit/ekz/README.md

 ekz create cluster
 ```

-You can also use the KIND provider, so that your EKS-D clusters will be KIND-compatible.
-To use the KIND provider, you can use either flag `--provider=kind` or `export EKZ_PROVIDER=kind`.
+You can also use the KinD provider, so that your EKS-D clusters will be KinD-compatible.
+To use the KinD provider, you can use either flag `--provider=kind` or `export EKZ_PROVIDER=kind`.

 Here' the example of using the `--provider=kind` flag: